Housing in Australia is unaffordable – everyone knows that.

 Do we really want houses to be more affordable?

-In fact that was the topic of my interview on Sky News recently – you can watch my thoughts here:
+In fact that was the topic of an interview I had last year on Sky News – you can watch my thoughts here:

 Before you think I’m a rich property investor who doesn’t understand the plight of first home buyers, let me give a disclaimer:

-In my blended family I have six children, nine grandchildren and another one on the way – so I fully understand how difficult it is for young people to get into the property market.
+In my blended family I have six children and ten grandchildren – so I fully understand how difficult it is for young people to get into the property market.

 And I still remember the challenges I had many years ago when I first got into the property market.